Life and work

 The house became a touristic must see, sometimes called the seventh wonder of Cordoba.

-Del Rio Cuenca died in 2010.
-A grandson took care of the house and welcomes visitors.
+Francisco del Rio Cuenca died in 2010.
+A grandson took care of the house and welcomed visitors.
 As far a I know no decision by public authorities has been made about ensuring the future of the site.

 Francisco del Rio Cuenca